process-analytics/bpmn-visualization-examples/README.md

 - [BPMN Diagram fit on load](examples/diagram-navigation/diagram-fit-on-load/README.md) - fit the BPMN diagram in the container on load
 - [BPMN Diagram fit after load](examples/diagram-navigation/diagram-fit-after-load/README.md) - fit the BPMN diagram in the container after load

+### Overlay examples
+- [Add default overlays and remove all overlays](examples/overlays/add-remove/README.md) - add default overlays and remove all overlays on BPMN elements

 ### Custom BPMN Theme examples

 **DISCLAIMER: extension points are currently very experimental and are subject to changes.**